Comparisons

 Trade-offs vs Ironclad:

-• Fewer workflow options
+• Fewer workflow configuration options

 • Smaller customer base

-3. Bind - Best Value Alternative
+3. Bind - The Agentic AI Alternative

 Why choose Bind over Ironclad: